 Restlessness.
 Many of the problems of adult ADHD are the same as those in children with the disorder, but the symptoms displayed due to these core problems will display themselves differently due to the different environment the adult inhabits.
 Restlessness is one of the key problems.
 In an adult, this might mean an inability to relax, excessive talking, and a lot of fidgeting about all the time.
 ADHD adults often have trouble getting to sleep at night, and all of these indicate the hyperactivity side of an ADHD diagnosis.
 If you're at work this could greatly hinder your productivity.
-Content on this page is compliments of Insurance Tiger, You can learn more at Insurancetiger.ca.
+Content on this page is compliments of Appletree Dental for Kids, Want to learn more about the frenectomy procedure?.

 Impulsiveness.
 Again, one of the key problems of ADHD in children is impulsiveness, which is also manifested in the adult version of the disorder.
 Symptoms include moody behaviour, frequent interruptions of others, and blurting out inappropriate comments or remarks at inappropriate times.
 This behaviour will likely be seen as insulting by others.
 (Imagine for example if you're an assistant working at a busy dental clinic and you are frustrating patients with your non stop chatter or inability to focus on the task at hand.
 Your customers may not appreciate being interrupted during their chiropractic treatment.